- Pitbull Aggression – Fact or Fiction?

 Homemade Dog Muzzle

 And the last on our list is a homemade muzzle.
 This homemade muzzle is only used temporarily in an emergency situation where there is a risk of your dog biting.
-You can watch a video below on how to make a temporary homemade dog muzzle:

 Things to Remember and Beware